ncarey/RSVP-Data/README.md

   - Look at the ./run.sh script
   - make sure to set the RSVP_DATA_HOME environment variable as this directory.
     - look at the run.sh script
+  - To play a movie similar to what RSVP will show the subject:
+    - mplayer mf://*.png  -loop 0 -fps 4

 Set of scripts used for creating image (.png) datasets for use on testing the RSVP Brain-Computer Interface System.
 RSVP monitors human brain P300 waves - we typically fire off a P300 wave when